smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

   2. Perform TLS/DTLS handshake;
   3. Expect StartSessionAck.

-  This is blocking call.
+  This is a blocking call.
 Will block current execution until session won't be established or failed.
 ###### Arguments:
   - protocol (if missed, used one from console or ini file options).
 ###### Return value: